-For a number of reasons, teachers, parents, and occupational therapists choose to teach students keyboarding in place of handwriting.
-If you suspect a student may benefit from keyboarding, don't delay the introduction of the skill until they are older.
-Two important things that you can teach students include visual location skills and target practice.
-Teaching these skills early on will help students of all abilities build speed and fluency.
-Remember to save keyboarding games until your students have had an adequate introduction to the keyboard.
-It's also important to remember that not all students with fine motor difficulties will be successful with keyboarding.
-If fine motor difficulties are interfering with handwriting and keyboarding, consider using other means of technology to assist the student with their academic success.
+For a number of reasons, teachers, parents, and occupational therapists choose to teach children keyboarding in place of handwriting.
+If you suspect a child may benefit from keyboarding, don't delay the introduction of the skill until they are older.
+Two important things that you can teach children include visual location skills and target practice.
+Teaching these skills early on will help children of all abilities build speed and fluency.
+Remember to save keyboarding games until your children have had an adequate introduction to the keyboard.
+It's also important to remember that not all children with fine motor difficulties will be successful with keyboarding.
+If fine motor difficulties are interfering with handwriting and keyboarding, consider using other means of technology to assist the child with their academic success.

-Visual Location Skills: These activities will help students visually locate the keys on a keyboard.
+Visual Location Skills: These activities will help children visually locate the keys on a keyboard.
 Visual location skills help with speed and fluency later on.